-Under the FEFTA inward direct investment screening system, if a foreign investor who is required to submit prior notification regarding an inward direct investment transaction fails to do so (hereinafter referred to as "Non-notified cases"), the investor may become subject to an order for measures as stipulated in FEFTA Article 29, being ordered by the authorities (the Ministry of Finance and other ministries responsible for relevant business sectors) to take necessary measures, such as divestiture orders.
+Under the FEFTA inward direct investment screening system, if a foreign investor who is required to submit prior notification regarding inward direct investment and equivalent actions fails to do so, the investor may become subject to criminal penalties as stipulated in FEFTA Article 70 and such inward direct investment and equivalent actions impair national security, an order for measures as stipulated in FEFTA Article 29, being ordered by the authorities (the Ministry of Finance and other ministries responsible for relevant business sectors) to take necessary measures, such as divestiture orders.
+In addition, failure to submit the necessary post-investment reports (reports in cases where the prior notification exemption system is used, reports on the execution of stock acquisitions and disposals, etc.) will result in criminal penalties as stipulated in FEFTA Article 71, as described in (6) above.

 In deciding on the necessary measures, the authorities may consider the circumstances of the failure, such as whether the violation was intentional, the circumstances under which the violation was found (whether it was voluntarily reported by the investor in question or found by the authorities), whether the investor reported the violation to the authorities immediately after becoming aware of the violation, whether the investor took measures to conceal the violation, and whether the investor repeated or continued the violation.
-If the violation is recognized as highly malicious, tough measures may be taken.
-In the event that a non-notified case is found, the authorities first request the foreign investor in question to prepare and submit a case investigation form regarding the outline of the violation, the circumstances under which the violation was found, the management system and the reason for the violation, and measures to prevent the recurrence of the violation, and then take specific measures based on the responses.
+If the violation is recognised as highly malicious, tough measures may be taken.
+In the event that a non-notified case is found, the authorities first request the foreign investor in question to prepare and submit a case investigation form regarding the outline of the violation, the circumstances under which the violation was found, the management system and the reason for the violation, and measures to prevent the recurrence of the violation, and then take specific measures including statutory requirement of reporting (FEFTA Article 55-8) based on the responses .

 The detection of non-notified cases is extremely important from the viewpoint of accurately preventing the leakage of technological information related to national security, etc., and from the perspective of ensuring the appropriate enforcement of the inward direct investment screening system.
 It is an area that the authorities have been focusing on in recent years.
-As a result, the number of non-notified cases detected by the authorities has been increasing, as shown below.
-There have been cases where violations in multiple years were found when the latest violations were detected.
+As a result, the authorities detect a certain number of non-notified cases every year.
 In reality, there is a considerable number of minor notification failure cases that arise from a lack of awareness of the system and are less malicious.
 Thus, the authorities are making efforts to inform related industry groups about the system, including professionals who often act as agents in FEFTA procedures.
-It is our policy to make further efforts to detect non-notified cases through measures such as the dissemination of the system and conducting analysis using public announcements and information regarding companies in designated business sectors and foreign investors.
+It is our policy to make further efforts to detect non-notified cases through measures such as cooperation with relevant ministries and agencies and conducting analysis using public announcements and information regarding companies in designated business sectors and foreign investors.

-The numbers of non-notified cases (based on the number of case investigation forms) in recent years are as follows:
+The numbers of non-notified cases (based on the number of prior notifications and reports that should have been submitted, but were not, and were discovered during that financial year) in recent years are as follows: